-St. Lawrence Health System's team consists of multidisciplinary staff members that includes a Psychiatrist, Physician Assistants, Licensed Mental Health Counselors, CASACs, and RNs.
-They work together to provide top-notch substance use disorder care, which includes group and individual counseling and educational sessions.
-Our 17-bed inpatient unit provides a medically monitored 24-hour structured care setting with a person-centered, individualized plan that is customized to the needs and recovery goals of each patient.
+Our 17-bed inpatient unit provides a medically monitored 24-hour structured care setting with a person-centered, individualized plan that is customized to meet the needs and recovery goals of each patient.

-Depending on your individual medical needs, your structured program may include group and individual counseling; family counseling and education; trauma group therapy; occupational and recreational therapy; aftercare planning; self-help meetings; health education; smoking/tobacco quit help; gambling addiction assessment and counseling; and pet therapy.
+Depending on your individual medical needs, your structured program may also include family counseling and education; trauma and resiliency therapy; relapse prevention; occupational and recreational therapy; aftercare planning; self-help meetings; health education; smoking/tobacco cessation assistance; gambling addiction assessment and counseling; and pet therapy.

 Inpatient Treatment Services We Offer: